YTLogos/jianglab/content/research.md

 # JiangLX Lab

-Li-Xi jiang lab studies Molecular mechansim of oil-yield formation in oilseed rape (*Brassica napus*)、 the effect of seed dormancy degree on oil content of rapeseed and the underlying molecular mechanisms and the genomics of rapeseed genetic resources
+Li-Xi Jiang lab studies Molecular mechansim of oil-yield formation in oilseed rape (*Brassica napus*)、 the effect of seed dormancy degree on oil content of rapeseed and the underlying molecular mechanisms and the genomics of rapeseed genetic resources

 ### Research Focus: